GoogleChrome/chrome-extensions-samples/.repo/sample-list-generator/README.md

 ## Overview

 It's a script that generates `./extension-samples.json` with the list of all the samples available.
+Currently, this JSON will be provided to [developer.chrome.com](https://developer.chrome.com) for generating a list page containing all the samples.
+This allows developers to quickly find the sample they want to reference.

 ## How to use